Flokyyy/NormieWallet/README.md

 # NormieWallet
 The traditional approach of creating a wallet and connecting to it via a wallet provider can be daunting and confusing, especially for those who are new to the world of crypto.
 That's where our REST API solution comes in.

-Built on Solana, our REST API provides a streamlined and user-friendly experience for creating a crypto wallet, getting wallet information, encrypting user passwords, and sending SOL over the mainnet.
+Built on Solana, our REST API provides a streamlined and user-friendly experience for creating a solana wallet, getting wallet information, encrypting user wallets with individuals passwords, and sending SOL over the mainnet.
 Our API can be easily implemented into any web3/2 application, making it an ideal solution for developers who want to provide a seamless user experience.

 # Features